Yeniceri98/React-Bootstrap/README.md

-You can click the link to see project [React Bootstrap](https://awesome-villani-1fe498.netlify.app/).
+CLick and see the project[React Bootstrap](https://awesome-villani-1fe498.netlify.app/).

 ## Available Scripts